 The 2013 report found that the attorney who contracted to represent defendants in felony cases exceeded the caseload limitations set in the contract.
 At the time of the review, the defense contract referred to the ABA's recommended caseload limitations.
 Under this limitation, the contract attorney could not exceed a combination of cases equivalent to 150 felony cases, 400 misdemeanor cases, 200 juvenile cases, or 25 appeals cases.
-His contract work exceeded these totals, and he handled additional cases beyond those covered by the contract.
+His contract work exceeded these totals, and he handled additional cases beyond those covered by the contract.5

 Since that review, the caseload limitations set in contract have been revised upward to 400 cases and only covers the four counties of the 106th Judicial District.
-The contract no longer limits the attorney's full workload, but only the workload from contract cases.
+The contract no longer limits the attorney's full workload so that contract representation may be diligent and effective, but only the workload from contract cases.
 The contract now states: